mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 will not.

 The camera defaults to looking down the -Z axis with +Y up.
-We'll put our cube at the origin so we need to move the camera back a litte from the origin in order to see anything.
+We'll put our cube at the origin so we need to move the camera back a little from the origin in order to see anything.

 ```js